 Open the full Ask Rio Times →

-A sovereign debt restructuring is what happens when a country cannot pay its bonds and has to renegotiate the terms.
-Lenders usually accept less money, later, in exchange for getting paid at all, a painful but orderly alternative to outright default.
+A sovereign debt restructuring is what happens when a country cannot pay its bonds and must renegotiate the terms.
+Lenders usually accept less money, later, in exchange for getting paid at all, a painful but orderly alternative to default.

-Suriname reached that point after its debt ballooned past its entire annual output.
-Facing a tiny population of about six hundred thousand and depleted onshore oil fields, it defaulted in 2021 and spent three years hammering out a rescue.
+Suriname reached that point after its debt grew past its entire annual output.
+With a tiny population of about six hundred thousand and depleted onshore oil fields, it defaulted on its sovereign debt in 2020 and spent three years working out a rescue.

 What made the Suriname debt restructuring different

 It was the first time such a tool appeared in a sovereign restructuring.
-In effect, bondholders accepted a haircut of roughly a third today in return for a claim on tomorrow’s oil money, aligning their fortunes with the country’s recovery.
+In effect, bondholders took a haircut of roughly a third today for a claim on tomorrow’s oil money, tying their fortunes to the country’s recovery.

 The main bond was designed to breathe.
 It started with a very low interest rate to ease the early years, then stepped up to just under eight percent from the start of this year, with principal repayments beginning in 2027.